jpkotta/dired-single/README.md

 Toggle between the 'magic' buffer name and the 'real' dired buffer name.
 Will also seek to uniquify the 'real' buffer name.

+`M-x dired-single-up-directory`

+Like `dired-up-directory`, but reuses the buffer.
+It handles the case where the dired buffer has multiple subdirs listed (with `dired-maybe-insert-subdir`), by just moving the point to the subdir without refreshing the buffer.

 ## Recommended Keybindings

 To use the single-buffer feature most effectively, I recommend adding the following code to your .emacs file.
 Basically, it remaps the [Return] key to call the `dired-single-buffer` function instead of its normal function (`dired-advertised-find-file`).
-Also, it maps the caret ("^") key to go up one directory, using the `dired-single-buffer` command instead of the normal one (`dired-up-directory`), which has the same effect as hitting [Return] on the parent directory line ("..")).
+Also, it maps the caret ("^") key to go up one directory, using the `dired-single-up-directory` command instead of the normal one (`dired-up-directory`).
 Finally, it maps a button-one click to the `dired-single-buffer-mouse` function, which does some mouse selection stuff, and then calls into the main `dired-single-buffer` function.